The fuzzy 4-hyperboloid $H^4_n$ and higher-spin in Yang-Mills matrix models: Classical geometry underlying H4n

 \section{Classical geometry underlying \texorpdfstring{$H^4_n$}{H4n}}

 The classical geometry underlying fuzzy $H^4_n$ is $\C P^{1,2}$, which is an $S^2$-bundle over the 4-hyperboloid $H^4$.
 More precisely, $\C P^{1,2}$ is an $SO(4,1)$-equivariant bundle over $H^4$ as well as a coadjoint orbit of $SO(4,2)$.
-Recall, for instance from \cite[Def.\ 1.5]{Berline:2004}, that a $G$-equivariant bundle $\pi:E\to X$ is equipped with a $G$-group action $\tilde{\rho}:E\to E$ as well as $\rho:X\to X$ such that the projection map $\pi$ is an intertwiner, i.e.\ $\pi\circ \tilde{\rho}=\rho\circ \pi$.
-Here, the actions of $SO(4,1)$ on the total space $\C P^{1,2}$ and base space $H^4$ are immanent by definition of these spaces.
-In particular, this means that the local stabilizer group $SO(4)$ acts non-trivially on the fiber $S^2$, leading to higher-spin fields on $H^4$, and a canonical quantization exists.
+This means that the local stabilizer group $SO(4)$ acts non-trivially on the fiber $S^2$, leading to higher-spin fields on $H^4$, and a canonical quantization exists.
 The construction is similar to twistor constructions for Minkowski space.